Published online Sep 7, 2019. doi: 10.3748/wjg.v25.i33.4985

 The LNA-RT-PCR could discriminate rtM204I mutant-type (17 patients, 4.2%) from rtM204 wild-type (386 patients, 95.8%) in 403 of 410 patients (98.3% sensitivity).
 Multivariate analysis showed that naturally occurring rtM204I variants were more frequently detected in patients with significant fibrosis [odd-ratio (OR) 3.397, 95% confidence-interval (CI) 1.119-10.319, P = 0.031].
 Of 232 patients receiving NAs, multivariate analysis revealed that achievement of CVR was reversely associated with naturally occurring rtM204I variants prior to NAs treatment (OR 0.014, 95%CI 0.002-0.096, P < 0.001).
 Almost patients receiving tenofovir achieved CVR at 12 mo of tenofovir, irrespective of pre-existence of naturally occurring rtM204I mutations (CVR rates: patients with rtM204I, 100%; patients without rtM204I, 96.6%), whereas, pre-existence of naturally-occurring rtM204I-mutations prior to NAs significantly affects CVR rates in patients receiving entecavir (at 12 mo: Patients with rtM204I, 16.7%; patients without rtM204I, 95.6%, P < 0.001).

-The newly developed LNA-RT-PCR method could detect naturally occurring rtM204I mutations with high-sensitivity.
-Theses mutations were more frequent in patients with liver fibrosis.
+The newly developed LNA-RT-PCR method can detect pre-existing rtM204I variants with high sensitivity in NAs-naïve CHB patients. rtM204I mutations can occur spontaneously with a rate of approximately 4% in treatment-naïve patients infected with HBV genotype C2.
+The rtM204I variants more frequently pre-existed in patients with significant fibrosis, and the pre-existence of rtM204I variants was associated with incomplete responses to NAs.
 Tenofovir is a more suitable treatment than entecavir for CHB patients carrying the naturally occurring rtM204I mutations.